Merced Co-John Latorraca Correctional (JLCC)

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-Satellite View of John Latorraca Correctional Facility
+Satellite View of Merced Co-John Latorraca Correctional (JLCC)

 You can support your loved ones at John Latorraca Correctional on InmateAid, if you have any immediate questions contact the facility directly at 209-385-7575.

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at John Latorraca Correctional Facility so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

 The John Latorraca Correctional is a detention center located at 2584 W Sandy Mush Rd Merced, CA which is operated locally by the Merced County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Merced County accepts inmates from surrounding towns, Merced Police Department, and the US Marshal's Service.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for California here.

 Inmate Locator